lblod/form-content-service/README.md

   <historyInstanceUri> dct:isVersionOf <formInstanceUri> ;
                        dct:issued "2024-03-12T12:29:00.000Z"^^xsd:dateTime ;
-                       dct:creator <accountUriOfCreator> ;
+                       dct:creator <uriOfCreatorUser> ;
                        dc:description "updated the name of the organization" .
 ```

 In this data, the graph containing the history information is used as the subject.
 It refers to the form instance it's a history entry of using `dct:IsVersionOf`.
 The time at which the version was created is stored using `dct:issued`.
-The account of the user that created the instance can be found by following the `dct:creator` predicate.
+The user that created the instance can be found by following the `dct:creator` predicate.
 Finally, a description can be provided (optionally) that contains a free form text description of the change.

 ## Extending Forms